Ever since eCommerce became a valid buying option for customers in the late 90s - it continues to rapidly grow with

 - Then the algorithm uses available input information and semantic search to find matching credentials in the internal database.
 The results are arranged by probability and delivered as output.

 If the information is insufficient - a chatbot can ask additional questions regarding aspects of the product or the nature of the query.
 For example, Nike is using chatbots to simplify finding a fitting product (mixed with special offers and discounts).

 On the other hand, Lego is using a chatbot to make relevant suggestions on gifts.

 If you want to read more about conversational UI - check out this article.

-AI in eCommerce seems to be a perfect combination in which both parties benefit from being with each other.
+AI and machine learning for eCommerce seems to be a perfect combination in which both parties benefit from being with each other.

 The role of artificial intelligence in eCommerce is to make the buyers’ journey more comfortable and more efficient with various machine learning algorithms.

 eCommerce is an industry where applications of machine learning directly contribute to the quality of the customer experience and business growth.

 Are you ready to apply machine learning in your online store?
 Fill in the contact form, and we will get in touch.